- Errol R Norwitz, MD, PhD, MBA

 The timely onset of labor and delivery is an important determinant of perinatal outcome.
 Both preterm and postterm births are associated with higher rates of perinatal morbidity and mortality than pregnancies delivering at term.

-In the United States, approximately 28 percent of pregnancies deliver in the 40th and 41st week and 5.6 percent deliver at ≥42 weeks .
+In the United States in 2013, approximately 5.5 percent of pregnancies delivered at ≥42 weeks and 8.5 percent delivered at 41 weeks .
 A study of postterm birth rates in 13 European countries observed a wide range across the continent: from 0.4 percent in Austria and Belgium to 8.1 percent in Denmark .
 The authors attributed the variation to differences in prenatal assessment of gestational age and obstetric practices.

 - Spong CY.
 Defining "term" pregnancy: recommendations from the Defining "Term" Pregnancy Workgroup.
 JAMA 2013; 309:2445.

 - Zeitlin J, Blondel B, Alexander S, et al. Variation in rates of postterm birth in Europe: reality or artefact?
 BJOG 2007; 114:1097.

 - Neilson JP.
 Ultrasound for fetal assessment in early pregnancy.
 Cochrane Database Syst Rev 2000; :CD000182.